rcazzara/seldovia/_people/Hilts_David_2.md

 launch rack.
 The first sighting of David was when he was seen approximately 100 yards off the starboard stern of the vessel.
 All attempts to rescue him were unsuccessful.
-He disappeared beneath the vessel’s bow and was then seen sinking beneath the water.
+He disappeared beneath the vesselâ€™s bow and was then seen sinking beneath the water.
 The Alliance crew searched for many hours, returned to Seldovia and notified the Coast Guard, which conducted a thorough search for several days.